Gkemhcs/gh-actions-cloud-deploy-project/README.md

        AND THEN CREATE  CLOUD-DEPLOY RELEASES TO  INITIATE CONTINOUS DELIVERY PROCESS
 ### STEPS TO DEPLOY THE PROJECT:-
-1) CLONE THE PROJECT INTO CLOUDSHELL/LOCAL WORKSTATION
+1)CLONE THE PROJECT INTO CLOUDSHELL/LOCAL WORKSTATION
 ```bash
 git clone  https://github.com/Gkemhcs/gh-actions-cloud-deploy-gcp.git
 cd gh-actions-cloud-deploy-gcp